asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 ##Problems
 There are a number of problems that occur when teams are organized around projects.
 ###Temporary
 The organization around a project is temporary.
 A team comes together to work on a project, if they are lucky they meet their predefined deadline (that deadline in itself is a problem), the software is shipped, and the team dissolves as the developers get assimilated into new project teams.
 When bugs or feature requests arise the team no longer exists to address them.
 While the project is temporary the code that gets created is permanent.
-This problem, in my opinion, is the root of all of the additional issues that are created out of project team organization.
+This dissonance, in my opinion, is the root of all of the issues that are created out of project team organization.

 ###Lack of Code Ownership
 The temporary nature of the project leads to a lack of code ownership.
-I've have seen a direct correlation to the amount of refactoring done in a code base and the amount of ownership a team feels that is has.
+I have seen a direct correlation to the amount of refactoring done in a code base and the amount of ownership a team feels that is has.
 Code ownership is extremely important.
 Collective code ownership is such an important part of XP because it encouraged team-owned quality and made the team responsible for keeping the code clean and bug-free.
 Extending code ownership across multiple teams however causes team-owned quality to break down.
 When code is owned across multiple teams who don't regularly communicate and/or aren't all committing their code to the same repository branch refactoring stops.
-Teams are worried that the refactoring that they do may change the system in a way that is incompatible with another team. **Essentially, when code ownership extends beyond a single team no one owns the code.**
+Teams worry that the refactoring that they do may change the system in a way that is incompatible with another team. **Essentially, when code ownership extends beyond a single team no one owns the code.**

 ###Large Merge Conflicts
 Yet another barrier to refactoring is that when organized by project, teams overlap areas of the code and this often results in regularly occurring large merge conflicts.
 These conflicts encourage developers to stop refactoring code because no one wants to manually merge large conflicts.
 You can read more about this in my post <LINK>Remove Refactoring Barriers</LINK>